-- Each competitor will be given a brief orientation to the mock workplace, and to the activity. - Each competitor will have a set time slot in which to do their hazard identification. - Each competitor will be given and asked to complete a hazard assessment form. - On each form, the competitor must identify the follow: - What is the hazard? - What type of hazard?
+- Each competitor will be given a brief orientation to the mock workplace, and to the activity. - Each competitor will have a set time slot in which to do their hazard identification. - Each competitor will be given and asked to complete a hazard identification form. - On each form, the competitor must identify the follow: - What is the hazard? - What type of hazard?
 (Classification e.g. Ergonomic) - What could happen? - What needs to be done to control the hazard? - An example is shown below:

 Identified Hazard Hazard Classification What could happen?
 What needs to be done to control the hazard?
-Tool with frayed Safety Worker could get Cord needs to be removed electrical cord electrocuted from service and replaced with properly maintained tool
+Tool with frayed electrical cord Safety Worker could get electrocuted Cord needs to be removed from service and replaced with properly maintained tool Unidentified bottle of liquid - Unknown substance Chemical Worker can improperly use chemical creating potential reaction or exposure Workplace label required (WHMIS / GHS)